 - Sweeteners - You may substitute other sweeteners for the maple syrup, such as honey, agave, brown sugar, or even granulated sugar.

 - Chia Seeds - Do you like chia seeds in your oatmeal?
 Feel free to stir in one tablespoon along with the other ingredients.
-Because the seeds absorb a lot of liquid, I also recommend adding an additional ¼ cup of milk.
+Because the seeds absorb a lot of liquid, I also recommend adding an additional two tablespoons of milk.

 - Other Seeds - For extra nutrition, you can also add hemp hearts or flax seeds, too.